Antarctic bottom water: Atlantic Ocean

 The Vema Channel, a deep trough in the Rio Grande Rise of the South Atlantic at 31.3°S 39.4°W, is an important conduit for Antarctic Bottom Water and Weddell Sea Bottom Water migrating north.
-Upon reaching the equator, about one-third of the northward flowing Antarctic bottom water enters the Guiana Basin, mainly through the southern half of the Equatorial Channel at 35°W. The other part recirculates and some of it flows through the Romanche Fracture Zone into the eastern Atlantic.
+Upon reaching the equator, about one-third of the northward flowing Antarctic bottom water enters the Guiana Basin, mainly through the southern half of the Equatorial Channel at 35°W. The other part recirculates and some of it flows through the Romanche fracture zone into the eastern Atlantic.

 In the Guiana Basin, west of 40°W, the sloping topography and the strong, eastward flowing deep western boundary current might prevent the Antarctic bottom water from flowing west: thus it has to turn north at the eastern slope of the Ceará Rise.
 At 44°W, north of the Ceará Rise, Antarctic bottom water flows west in the interior of the basin.
-A large fraction of the Antarctic bottom water enters the eastern Atlantic through the Vema Fracture Zone.
+A large fraction of the Antarctic bottom water enters the eastern Atlantic through the Vema fracture zone.

 Indian Ocean

-In the Indian Ocean the Crozet-Kerguelen Gap allows Antarctic bottom water to move toward the equator.
+In the Indian Ocean, the Crozet–Kerguelen Gap allows Antarctic bottom water to move toward the equator.
 This northward movement amounts to 2.5 Sv.
 It takes the Antarctic Bottom Water 23 years to reach the Crozet-Kerguelen Gap.
-South of Africa, Antarctic bottom water flow northwards through the Agulhas Basin and then east through the Agulhas Passage and over the southern margins of the Agulhas Plateau from where it is transported to into the Mozambique Basin.
+South of Africa, Antarctic bottom water flows northwards through the Agulhas Basin and then east through the Agulhas Passage and over the southern margins of the Agulhas Plateau and then into the Mozambique Basin.